popestepheng/mysql-migration/README.md

 # mysql-migrate

-This image runs mysqldump to backup data from a source mysql server or fetches the latest backup from AWS S3 backup done by mysql-aws-backup image
+This image runs mysqldump to backup data from a source mysql server and imports it into a destination mysql server

 ## Usage: